kieraliz/cse15l-lab-reports/lab-report-2-week-4.md

 ## Bug 2: Distinguishing the Difference Between Links and Images

-explain the bug (cannot distinguish links and images) --> explain symptom (will print out images when not supposed to) --> failure-inducing input (test5) --> symptom/ result of that input (screenshot printing results from incorrect test5) --> how to fix (additional changes)

 The code is unable to distinguish the difference between a Link and Image because the markdown syntax for Links and Images are nearly identical in that both use brackets followed by parenthesis.
 Other than the exclamation mark that distinguish an Image from a Link, the code is unable to distinguish Links from Images.

 Links: